webmsgr/oholbotframework/README.md

 ***WiP***

 # Using oholobjects.py standalone
-You can use oholobjects.py standalone in other code, just make sure to call `bootstrap()` before anything else to clone the OneLifeData repo to your computer, and call `debootstrap()` after.
+If you are not providing the files yourself, you can use `bootstrap()` to clone the repo with git.
+You can also use `debootstrap()` to remove the cloned repo afterwords
 ***Only do this if you are not providing the files yourself.***